Financial crisis of 1914: Response in United States

+Response in United Kingdom

 The response to the crisis in the United Kingdom was led by David Lloyd George, then Chancellor of the Exchequer.
 The Bank of England raised the bank rate from 3% to 4% on July 30, to 8% on July 31, and then to 10% on August 1.
 It then became the lender of last resort.
-Fearing defaults by institutions in France, Germany, and Italy, the Bank of England bought financial assets held by banks which had plunged in value while the UK government agreed to provide taxpayer guarantees against any losses incurred by the Bank of England.
-The British declaration of war upon Germany occurred on August 4, 1914.
-On August 5, 1914, the Currency and Bank Notes Act of 1914 was implemented, suspending the gold standard in the UK, with the expectation that it would be reinstated after the war.
+Fearing defaults by institutions in France, Germany, and Italy, the Bank of England bought financial assets held by banks which had plunged in value, while the UK government agreed to provide guarantees against any losses incurred by the Bank of England.
+The The British declared war on Germany on August 4, 1914.
+The following day, the Currency and Bank Notes Act 1914 was implemented, suspending the gold standard in the UK, with the expectation that it would be reinstated after the war.
 In August 1914, the Treasury printed a large supply of new currency (the notes were signed by Sir John Bradbury, 1st Baron Bradbury, Permanent Secretary to the Treasury and known as "Bradbury Notes"), increasing the money supply.
 The monetary base was expanded from £288 million in 1914 to £531 million in 1918, leading to inflation.
 Taxes on property, personal income, and business income were raised significantly.
-Defense spending rose from 3.1% of GDP in the 1912-1913 fiscal year to 14.9% of GDP in the 1914-1915 fiscal year, while spending on education, transportation, and other civilian services was reduced.
+Defense spending rose from 3.1% of GDP in the 1912–1913 fiscal year to 14.9% of GDP in the 1914–1915 fiscal year, while spending on education, transportation, and other civilian services was reduced.
 Government deficits and debts reached unprecedented levels.

+International developments and reopening

 Most international stock markets closed for an extended period beginning on August 1.
 Many major economies declared a moratorium on all required payments of negotiable instruments.
 The State Bank of the Russian Empire suspended payments in gold on July 27, 1914, the Reichsbank did so on August 4, 1914, and the Bank of France did so on August 5, 1914.

-On November 28, 1914, the New York Stock Exchange reopened for bond trading only and on December 12, 1914, it reopened for stock trading; on that day, the Dow Jones Industrial Average fell 24.39% (when calculated retroactively based on the 20 components in 1916), from 71 to 54, its worst drop since inception.
+On November 28, 1914, the New York Stock Exchange reopened for bond trading only, and on December 12, 1914, it reopened for stock trading; on that day, the Dow Jones Industrial Average fell 24.39% (when calculated retroactively based on the 20 components in 1916), from 71 to 54, its worst drop since inception.
 However, when calculated using the 12 components actually in the index on that day, the index rose when it reopened.
 While the stock market did recover later that year by any calculations, it fell 40% between late 1916 and early 1917.

 The London Stock Exchange reopened on January 4, 1915 but the international economic order had changed.